-The stained glass windows in St. Ignatius Church were designed by Francis Deck, of the Emil Frei Art Glass Co., of St. Louis, Missouri.
+The stained glass windows in the old church building, soon to be the new parish hall, were designed by Francis Deck, of the Emil Frei Art Glass Co., of St. Louis, Missouri.
 They were executed by Robert Frei, grandson of the company's founder, Emil Frei, Senior, and installed in 1977, during construction of the church.

 The general theme of the windows is the life of St. Ignatius Loyola, founder of the Society of Jesus, and patron of our parish.
 Below are photos and description of the windows.
 The descriptions were presumably written by the windows' designer, Francis Deck.

 Note: Five windows were added during the 1990's church addition.
 These windows are not shown.

 The meditation for the first week of the Spiritual Exercises is devoted to sin and its consequences.
 The symbolism pertains to areas of reflection outlined by St. Ignatius as follows:

 The fall of our first parents - the initial sin - symbolized by the tree, the apple, and the serpent; and the sin of the fallen angels suggested by the spirit-like winged figure descending into flames.

 The remission of the original sin through the Sacrament of Baptism is expressed by the shell and water at the opposite side of the window.

 St. Ignatius urges contemplation on the use of the five senses as instruments in performing sinful deeds.
 The five senses are symbolized simply by five encircled crosses - the crosses suggesting the former practice of anointing the senses in asking remission of sin and the ability to resist further sin.

 As general confession is a part of St. Ignatius’ first spiritual exercise, the center panel of the window suggests symbolically the remission of sin through the Sacrament of Penance or Reconciliation.